psrc/demographic-profile/README.md

 # Regional Demographic Profile
 The Puget Sound Regional Council (PSRC) is the federally designated metropolitan planning organization, as well as the state-designated regional transportation planning organization, for the central Puget Sound region.
 PSRC is responsible for developing and regularly updating the region’s long-range transportation plan as well as distributing federal transportation funds to local projects through its transportation improvement program.
 In 2003, PSRC developed a baseline demographic profile as an initial step toward better integrating environmental justice into its transportation work program.
 That profile is updated to present current demographic data describing the central Puget Sound region each year to identify population groups and communities to be considered for subsequent environmental justice analyses and activities.

-## Data
+## Summary Tables
-The data for the Regional Demographic Profile is pulled from a variety of tables from the latest 1-yr and 5yr American Community Survey(ACS) estimates for the four (4) counties that make up PSRC (King, Kitsap, Pierce and Snohomish).
-The tables summarizzed in the profile are:
+The data for the Regional Demographic Profile is pulled from a variety of tables from the latest 1-yr and 5yr American Community Survey (ACS) estimates for the four (4) counties that make up PSRC (King, Kitsap, Pierce and Snohomish).
+In all, there are eleven (11) tables in the Demographic Profile which are mainly derived from ACS 1year data with a few relying on 5yr data and 1 coming from the Public Use Microdata Sample (PUMS) Data.
+The eleven (11) summary tables in the document are:

-- Population by Race and Hispanic/Latino Origin (1yr)
+1. Population by Race and Hispanic/Latino Origin (1yr)
-- Poverty Statistics (1yr)
+2. Poverty Statistics (1yr)
-- Poverty Rates by Race and Hispanic/Latino Origin (5yr)
+3. Poverty Rates by Race and Hispanic/Latino Origin (5yr)
-- Median Household Income by Race and Hispanic/Latino Origin of Householder (1yr)
+4. Median Household Income by Race and Hispanic/Latino Origin of Householder (1yr)
-- Poverty Rate for the Population Age 65 and Over (1yr)
+5. Poverty Rate for the Population Age 65 and Over (1yr)
-- Poverty Rate for the Population Under 18 (1yr)
+6. Poverty Rate for the Population Under 18 (1yr)
-- Poverty Rate for Persons with a Disability (1yr)
+7. Poverty Rate for Persons with a Disability (1yr)
-- Households with No Vehicle (1yr PUMS data)
+8. Households with No Vehicle (1yr PUMS data)
-- Persons with Limited English Proficiency (1yr)
+9. Persons with Limited English Proficiency (1yr)
-- Language Spoken at Home by Ability to Speak English (5yr)
+10. Language Spoken at Home by Ability to Speak English (5yr)
-- Common Languages Other Than English Spoken in the Central Puget Sound (5yr)
+11. Common Languages Other Than English Spoken in the Central Puget Sound (5yr)

 These tables were created from a variety of census data tables.
 The specific census tables needed for the creation of this report are: